Caregiver interview during the pandemic

-Here are some things to keep in mind in your caregiver interview which has a tendency of being more personal than a standard interview.
-The first meeting is crucial in terms of first impression, and to see if a future working relationship is possible.
-You will need to get across to potential employer the advantages of dealing with one private caregiver, ‘you’ can also provide the same convenient caregiving services of a homecare agency.
+➡️You will need to get across to potential employer the advantages of dealing with one private caregiver, and that ‘you’ can also provide the same convenient caregiving services of a homecare agency.

-***Prepare yourself for some questions regarding your positive attributes and how you could apply them to assisting a senior.
+⭐Prepare yourself for questions that you may be asked about your positive attributes, and how you could apply them to helping seniors.

 10 ways in order to ace the caregiver interview in person or virtually

 - Presentable- professional attire

 - Eye contact when speaking or being spoken to